 The university or DSO shall prepare a report on the sale of bonds or anytime it incurs debt.
-The report shall be prepared and provided to the BOG as soon as practicable but in no event later than seven business days after closing the transaction including the following:
+The report shall be prepared and provided to the Board as soon as practicable but in no event later than one month after closing the transaction, in the format and manner provided by the Board, which at a minimum shall include the following:

-a) The amount of the debt.

-b) The interest rate on the debt.

-c) A final debt service schedule or estimated debt service schedule if a variable rate debt or the interest rate is subject to adjustment.

-- d) Any aspect of the transaction that was different from the transaction submitted for approval. - e) Itemized list of all fees and expenses incurred on the transaction. - f) For negotiated sale of bonds: - i) the underwriters' spread detailing the management fee; - ii) takedown by maturity and aggregate takedown; - iii) any risk component and an itemized list of the expense component; - iv) orders placed by each underwriter and final bond allocation; - v) total compensation received by each underwriter; and - vi) any report or opinion of the financial advisor. - g) Final official statement for publicly offered bonds. - h) Bond insurance or any other form of credit enhancement and the terms thereof. - i) Credit rating reports.
+- a) The amount of the debt. - b) The interest rate on the debt. - c) A final debt service schedule or estimated debt service schedule if a variable rate debt or the interest rate is subject to adjustment. - d) Any aspect of the transaction that was different from the transaction submitted for approval. - e) Itemized list of all fees and expenses incurred on the transaction, including legal fees. - f) For negotiated sale of bonds: - i) the underwriters' spread detailing the management fee; - ii) takedown by maturity and aggregate takedown; - iii) any risk component and an itemized list of the expense component; - iv) orders placed by each underwriter and final bond allocation; - v) total compensation received by each underwriter; and - vi) any report or opinion of the financial advisor. - g) Final official statement for publicly offered bonds.

+- h) Bond insurance or any other form of credit enhancement and the terms thereof. - i) Credit rating reports.